espadrine/compressor-benchmark/README.md

-# Compression benchmark
+# Compressor benchmark

-Many benchmarks focus on intangible measurements, analyzing the relationship between compression speed and ratio without providing intuition as to their real-world benefits.
+[Many][zstd benchmark] benchmarks focus on intangible measurements, analyzing the relationship between compression speed and ratio without providing intuition as to their real-world benefits.